Last Updated: 17th July 2023

 - Where you have provided your consent to such use.
 An example of this would be where you join the Global Farm Metrics project.

 To do this please follow the link at the end of the newsletter which says ‘Update subscription preferences’.
-If you wish to unsubscribe from a mailing list or newsletter you can click the unsubscribe button at the bottom of the email.
+If you wish to unsubscribe from a mailing list or newsletter which you have signed up to via our website, you can click the unsubscribe button at the bottom of the email or you can get in contact with us any time and we can do this for you.

 This includes personal data:

-- You provide when you register to receive emails, through our Site.
+- You provide when you register to receive emails, through our website(s).

 - You provide when you correspond with us by phone, email or otherwise.

-- Any data that may be contained in a video, photograph, comment, a job, or volunteering opportunity, news article, or other content or submission you post to our website, send via email or social media; and
+- Any data that may be contained in a video, photograph, comment, a job, or volunteering opportunity, news article, or other content or submission you post to our website, send via email or social media.

 - Any data that may be contained in a video, photograph, or other media, taken by an SFT member of staff, for example at one of our events (this will only ever be shared with your consent).